apache/horaedb-docs/docs/src/wal_on_kafka.md

   + If the region not found and auto creating is defined, just create the corresponding topic in Kafka.
   + Add the found or created region to cache, return it afterwards.
 #### Recovery
-As mentioned above, the RegionMeta is actually a map of the TableMeta.
-So here we will focus on recovering a specific TableMeta, and examples will be given to better illustrate this process.
+As mentioned above, the `RegionMeta` is actually a map of the `TableMeta`.
+So here we will focus on recovering a specific `TableMeta`, and examples will be given to better illustrate this process.

-+ First, restore the RegionMeta snapshot.
-We will take a snapshot of the RegionMeta in some scenarios (e.g. mark logs deleted, clean logs) and put it in the meta topic.
-The snapshot is actually the RegionMeta at a particular point in time.
++ First, restore the `RegionMeta` snapshot.
+We will take a snapshot of the `RegionMeta` in some scenarios (e.g. mark logs deleted, clean logs) and put it in the meta topic.
+The snapshot is actually the `RegionMeta` at a particular point in time.
 When recovering a region, we can use it to avoid scanning all logs in the data topic.
 The following is the example, we recover from the snapshot taken at the time when Kafka high watermark is 64:
 ```text
 high watermark in snapshot: 64